-The base line of any business is to achieve profitability.
-Employee scheduling has a major impact on company's profitability.
+The baseline of any business is to achieve profitability.
+Poor employee scheduling has a major impact on a company's profitability.
 Scheduling staff to meet business requirements is a complex task.
-In previous times there were traditional office hours and shift work.
-Now It has become complicated especially because of extended or 24/7 working hours on one hand and on the other employees working shifts, flexible working hours, split-working, job share or part-time hours etc.
+In previous times, there were traditional office hours and shift work.

-Business managers who undertake this task of employee scheduling manually spend considerable time to deliver good schedules and in case the manager fails to deliver an optimal schedule the consequences of poor scheduling will be apparent in company's operations, revenue generation, employee satisfaction, retention etc. Most important, it will also have impact on the brand image of the company.
+Business and project managers who undertake the task of employee scheduling, manually spend considerable time delivering good schedules.
+In case, the manager delivers a poor resource schedule, the consequences of poor employee scheduling will be apparent in the company's operations, revenue generation, employee satisfaction, and retention.
+Most importantly, it will also have an impact on the brand image of the company.

-Poor employee scheduling can lead to chaos in the company's operations.
+Chaos in Operations :The consequences of poor employee scheduling are utter chaos in the company's operations.
 This will be perceived as being arbitrary and will invite ad-hoc changes for reasons not connected with the business.

-In case of poor leave scheduling overall head count may be met but there may be poor skill mix leading to loss of proper work-flow and productivity.
-Furthermore in the absence of a definable work-flow, managers find it difficult to timely deliver consistent staff schedules associated with company goals.
+Inefficient Workflows :Poor employee leaves resource scheduling that may lead to inaccurate headcounts or even if headcount is met, there may be a poor skill mix leading to inefficient workflows and loss of productivity.
+Furthermore, in the absence of definable workflows, managers find it difficult to timely deliver consistent staff schedules associated with company goals.

-Consequences of poor employee scheduling is generally seen in the form of workplace stress, staff conflicts, poor productivity, increased absenteeism, and ultimately poor retention of trained workforce.
+Employee Conflict & Poor Retention :The consequences of poor employee scheduling are generally seen in the form of workplace stress, staff conflicts, poor productivity, increased absenteeism, and ultimately poor retention of a trained workforce.
 Staff finds it difficult to manage when they are confronted with unplanned schedule changes at short notice, especially those with responsibilities.

-Effective scheduling, which includes matching specific skills with specific needs in the most cost effective manner, is vital to achieving goal of the company as well as providing the best possible financial results.
-There are great resource scheduling software which have features to generate good schedules and provide a crucial link between the financial and productive side of the business.
+Effective resource scheduling, which includes matching specific skills with specific needs in the most cost-effective manner, is vital to achieving the goal of the company as well as providing the best possible financial results.